auth0/docs/articles/tokens/id_token.md

 - The body, also called the payload, contains identity claims about a user.
 There are some claims with registered names, for things like the issuer of the token, the subject of the token (who the claims are about), and the time of issuance.
 Any number of additional claims with other names can be added, though care must be taken to keep the JWT within the browser size limitations for URLs.
 - The signature which is used by the recipient of a JWT to validate the integrity of the information conveyed in the JWT.

-## How to get the ID token
+## How to get an ID token

 The `id_token` can be returned when calling any of the Auth0 functions which invoke authentication.
 This includes calls to the Lock widget, to the auth0.js library, or the libraries for other languages.
 You can view the implementation details for retrieving the `id_token` at the [Lock web library](/libraries/lock) and [Auth0.js library](/libraries/auth0js) documents.

-## How to control the contents of the ID token
+## How to control the contents of an ID token

 In order to retrieve an `id_token` the `responseType` should be set to `id_token`, both for client-side and server-side authentication flows.
 The attributes included in the issued `id_token` are controlled by the use of a [parameter called `scope`](/scopes).
 - If `scope` is set to `openid`, then the `id_token` will contain only the `iss`, `sub`, `aud`, `exp` and `iat` claims.